Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan should in theory perform much faster than the GeForce GTX 550 Ti in general. (explain)
+Memory BandwidthThe GeForce GTX Titan, in theory, should perform a lot faster than the GeForce GTX 550 Ti overall. (explain)

-Texel RateThe GeForce GTX Titan will be quite a bit (more or less 551%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX Titan is much (about 551%) more effective at anisotropic filtering than the GeForce GTX 550 Ti. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX Titan is superior to the GeForce GTX 550 Ti, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX Titan is superior to the GeForce GTX 550 Ti, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison